Setup guide

 Note

 To effectively power commerce-optimized Coveo ML models, substantial usage analytics data is needed.
-Proper data tracking implementation is crucial for feeding models the required data, enhancing relevance over time as more data is collected.
+Properly implementing data tracking is crucial for feeding models the required data and enhancing relevance over time as more data is collected.

 Machine learning model configuration for commerce